Delunado/MinecraftIGV/README.md

 ﻿## MinecraftIGV - Demo
 MinecraftIGV is a final project for an University course named "Computer Graphics and Visualization".

-It's a Minecraft inspired demo, where you can moved around a small world and create/destroy different blocks.
+It's a Minecraft inspired demo, where you can move around a small world and create/destroy different blocks.
 It has been coded using C++ & OpenGL, in around 2 weeks.

 [VIDEO]()